claudiarella/academic-kickstart/content/home/experience.md

   date_start = "2017-09-01"
   date_end = "2017-12-31"
   description = """
   Participation in the experimental project PADME (Positron Annihilation into Dark Matter Experiment) under supervision of Prof. Mauro Raggi.
-Specific contributions include:

-* Geant4 Monte Carlo simulation of a prototype of the Small-Angle Calorimeter
-* Characterization of a single $PbF_2$ crystal’s performance, with particular attention to energy and timing resolutions"""
+Implementation of a Monte Carlo simulation of a prototype of the Small-Angle Calorimeter using software Geant4.
+Characterisation of the performance of a single PbF2 crystal attached to a Hamamatsu R13478UV photomultiplier tube in terms of energy and timing resolutions.
+  """

 +++